openfaas/media/README.md

 Sponsors can contact the project directly through alex@openfaas.com or back us on [Patreon](https://www.patreon.com/alexellis).

+## Entities

+OpenFaaS Ltd. was registered by Alex Ellis in 2017 to support the OpenFaaS project.

+OpenFaaS Ltd. is a registered company in England & Wales with number: 11076587, registered address: Peterborough UK.

 ## Ordering your own stickers

 *Get free credit from StickerMule.com*